felipemouradev/ESP32_SIM800L/Readme.md

-# ESP32 SIM800L library
+# ESP32 SIM800 library
-A smart HTTP library based on Seeeduino that implements the AT HTTP commands to perform GET and POST requests to a JSON API.
+Library forked from the https://github.com/carrascoacd/ArduinoSIM800L project.
+Adaptation for using ESP32 HardwaareSerial UART.

 ## Support
 * Your board have to support the standard HardwareSerial library.